Paul Cameron: Early life and career

 Cameron was born in Pittsburgh, Pennsylvania, U.S., on November 9, 1939.
 His family moved shortly afterwards to Florida.
-He received a BA from Los Angeles Pacific College in 1961, an MA from California State University in Los Angeles the following year and a PhD from the University of Colorado at Boulder in 1966.
+He received a BA from Los Angeles Pacific College in 1961, an MA from Los Angeles State College (now California State University, Los Angeles) the following year and a PhD from the University of Colorado at Boulder in 1966.
 He held posts as an assistant psychology professor at University of Wisconsin–Stout (1966–67) and Wayne State University (1967–68), before becoming an associate professor at the University of Louisville (1970–73) and the Fuller Graduate School of Psychology (part of the Fuller Theological Seminary) (1976–79).
-In 1979, he became an associate professor of Marriage and Family Therapy at the University of Nebraska.
+In 1979, he became an associate professor of Marriage and Family Therapy at the University of Nebraska–Lincoln.

-During this period, Cameron conducted research on a variety of topics, including the effects of passive smoking and the relation between pet ownership and happiness.
-In his 1978 book Sexual Gradualism, he supported a middle ground between liberal and conservative Christian attitudes to sexuality, arguing that teenagers should avoid intercourse while experimenting with lower "levels" of sexual intimacy.
+During this period, Cameron conducted research on a variety of topics, including the effects of passive smoking and the relationship between pet ownership and happiness.
+In his 1978 book, Sexual Gradualism, he supported a middle ground between liberal and conservative Christian attitudes to sexuality, arguing that teenagers should avoid intercourse while experimenting with lower "levels" of sexual intimacy.

-In 1980, Cameron left the University of Nebraska and took up private practice as a psychologist in Lincoln, Nebraska.
+In 1980, Cameron left the University of Nebraska–Lincoln and took up private practice as a psychologist in Lincoln, Nebraska.
 In 1982, when the Lincoln city council asked residents to vote on a proposal to ban discrimination based on sexual orientation, Cameron led the opposition as chairman of the committee to Oppose Special Rights for Homosexuals.
 Despite his earlier moderate position on teenage relationships, Cameron had come to take a hard-line stance on the topic of homosexuality.
 He has stated that his approach, emphasizing the harms he believed to be caused by homosexual behavior and its acceptance, was influenced by his work on the "lethal" behavior of smokers.

-During the campaign in Lincoln, Cameron delivered a speech at the University of Nebraska Lutheran chapel.
+During the campaign in Lincoln, Cameron delivered a speech at the University of Nebraska–Lincoln Lutheran chapel.
 This drew much attention after he stated that a four-year-old boy had suffered a brutal homosexual assault in a local mall.
 Police were unable to confirm the incident, and Cameron acknowledged that he had heard the story only as a rumor.
 On May 11, Lincoln voters rejected the proposed measure by a 4–1 margin.